How to Start a Blog with Squarespace (2019)

 You’ll want to make sure this is something simple like /blog or /posts as it will show up in your URL for every blog post.
 (Don’t name it after a category as we can add all categories to this blog later)

 When people land on your blog, do you want them to be able to see the full post or just an excerpt of the post?
-Most people choose except here, so the visitor can land on the main blog page and choose which post they want to read, rather than seeing the full contents of the most recent post.
+Most people choose except here, so the visitor can land on the main blog page and see blog thumbnails + excerpts, get a feel for each post and then choose which post they want to read from there, rather than seeing the full contents of the most recent post.
 You can toggle this on and off later if you’re not sure what the difference is.

 If you’ve adjusted these settings make sure to hit save when you’re done!